 The withholding tax applicable for non-resident investors is the lower of the rate specified in the income tax regulations or the tax specified in the DTAA of the country where the investor is resident.
-The investor, however, will need to satisfy the mutual fund that he is entitled to such concessional rate as is specified in the DTAA.
+The investor, however, will need to provide sufficient information and documents to satisfy the mutual fund that he is entitled to such concessional rate as is specified in the DTAA.